fjwright/Run-REDUCE-0/README.md

 ### Francis Wright, March 2020

-This is the first prototype that does anything useful and my first ever GitHub repository, which is currently private.
-I will make it public when I have developed it a bit further.
+This is the first public release of a very incomplete and unfinished prototype!

 This version uses the Java Swing library, but at some future date I will probably switch to using JavaFX.
 Swing has the advantage that it is still a standard component of the latest Java SE SDK.
-I am using Java 13 and the command line to compile and run.
+I am using Java 13.

 This version only runs on Microsoft Windows, but I plan to add support for Linux.
 (Whilst Java is portable, filesystem structures and